A Strong and Simple Deep Learning Baseline for BCI MI Decoding: contributions

 EEG-SimpleConv is largely inspired by classical vision CNNs.
-Its architecture is illustrated in Figure~\ref{fig:archi}.
+Its architecture is illustrated in Fig.~\ref{fig:archi}.
 The main idea is to stack convolutional layers.
 At some steps, the processed signal is downsampled in time using max pooling, and the number of feature maps is increased to compensate for the reduction of dimension space.
 An input convolutional layer is used to embed the signal in a space with the appropriate number of feature maps (a hyperparameter of our architecture).
 At the end of the architecture, the signal is averaged over time, making the full pipeline architecture invariant to temporal shifts of its inputs, as well as allowing to process inputs with various lengths.
 A final fully connected layer maps the averaged features to a logit space, which dimension depends on the number of classes in the considered task.

 The main difference with vision CNNs is that we use 1D convolutions instead of 2D ones.
-At the input, feature maps correspond to the various electrodes, thus embodying a spatial dimension of the signal.
+Input feature maps correspond to the various electrodes, embodying a spatial dimension of the signal.
 Yet, compared to many alternatives, we do not exploit any topology or connectivity about the electrodes.

 Let us add a small remark on max pooling.
 In 2D ResNet architectures, max pooling reduces the spatial dimension of processed feature vectors by 4 (2x2), and is compensated by multiplying the number of feature maps by 2.
 This choice has the interest of maintaining the flops (floating point operations per second) constant throughout the architecture, as it evolves linearly with the number of spatial dimensions and quadratically with the number of feature maps.
 To mimic this behavior, we decided to increase the number of feature maps by $\sqrt{2}$ each time we reduce time resolution by 2 using max pooling.